burberrymyshirt/dotfiles/README.md

 Then run `<C-Space>I` inside tmux to install all plugins.

 ### Other dependencies
-Other dependencies include asdf version manager, complete_alias and paru.
+Other dependencies include asdf version manager, bash-complete-alias and paru.
 However none of them are hard dependenceis, they will just print erros in the terminal